HanleyKingston/CFF_analysis_via_GENESIS/README.md

 race_or_ethnicity: extracted based on binary race and ethnicity measures (note: hispanic white people are labeled hispanic and Native American white people are labeled Native American.
 Anyone else with mutliple races or ethnicities is labeled admixed_or_other

 ## Check_or_match_gdsIDs_to_Filters.R
+Check that varaint filter variant IDs match teh GDS variant IDs by chromosome and position

 ## Generate_variant_filter.R
 This generates a list of variant IDs based on filter criteria...
 I generated a more and less stringent filter